How to Paint Metal

 - Old blanket

 Here is what it looks like after scrubbing.
 I would even recommend doing this step and stopping if your paint isn’t too bad!
+You can see the transformation already.

 Ta da!
 Here is the before and after photo again!